vite-pwa/docs/guide/pwa-minimal-requirements.md

 - mobile viewport configuration
 - a title
 - a description
-- a favicon: check the following page https://www.leereamsnyder.com/blog/favicons-in-2021
+- a favicon, check the following pages: https://dev.to/masakudamatsu/favicon-nightmare-how-to-maintain-sanity-3al7 and this old one https://www.leereamsnyder.com/blog/favicons-in-2021
 - a link for `apple-touch-icon`
 - a link for `mask-icon` (right now there is no need to provide a `mask-icon`)
 - a meta entry for `theme-color`